The Otter Trail

 Trail Safety and Tips

-• Carry enough water and stay hydrated throughout the hike.
+• Carry sufficient water and stay hydrated.

-• Wear comfortable and sturdy hiking shoes to protect your feet.
+• Wear sturdy hiking shoes.

-• Apply sunscreen and wear a hat to protect yourself from the sun.
+• Use sunscreen and wear a hat.

-• Inform someone about your hiking plans and estimated time of return.
+• Inform someone of your hiking plans and expected return time.

 Summary of Facts